-No matter whether you’re letting a furnished or unfurnished property, creating an inventory is very important.
-Sometimes called a statement of condition, an inventory will help to protect the position of both landlords and tenants.
+No matter whether you’re letting a furnished or unfurnished property, creating an inventory for rental property is important.
+Sometimes called a statement of condition, an inventory for landlords will help to protect their position, and that of their tenants.
 It can also provide evidence of the condition of the property at the time it was let.
 Read on to discover how to do an inventory for a property.

 You should always take care when preparing an inventory.
 Here are a couple of key things to bear in mind: